-Adjacent velocities were highly correlated with velocities (Table 28).
-For fall/spring-run fry, the [J V] term was dropped from the regressions because the p-value for J was greater than 0.05.
+Adjacent velocities were highly correlated with velocities (Table 26).
+For spring/fall-run fry, the [J V] term was dropped from the regressions because the p-value for J was greater than 0.05.
 For steelhead/rainbow trout fry adjacent velocity, the [J V] and $[M V^4]$ terms were dropped from the regressions because the p-values for J and M were greater than 0.05.
 For juvenile salmonid adjacent velocity, the [J V], $[L V^3]$ and $[M V^4]$ terms were dropped from the regressions because the p-values for J, L and M were greater than 0.05.
-The p-values for the remaining coefficients were less than 0.05, as were the overall p values for the four logistic regressions.
-The I and N coefficients from equation 3 are given in Table 28.
-The results of equation 4 and the derivation of the final adjacent velocity criteria (Appendix K) are shown in Figures 18 to 20.
+The p-values for the regressions because the p-values for J, L and M were greater than 0.05.
+The p-values for the regressions because the p-values for J, L and M were greater than 0.05.
+The p-values for the regressions.
+The I and N coefficients from equation 3 are given in Table 26.
+The results of equation 4 and the derivation of the final adjacent velocity criteria (Appendix K) are shown in Figures 17 to 19.

+Figure 10.
+Spring/fall-run Chinook salmon fry rearing depth HSC.
+The HSC show that spring/fall-run Chinook salmon fry rearing has a non-zero suitability for depths of 0.2 to 18.4 feet and an optimum suitability at depths of 1.1 to 1.4 feet.

 Figure 11.
-Fall/spring-run Chinook salmon fry rearing depth HSC.
-The HSC show that fall/spring-run Chinook salmon fry rearing has a non-zero suitability for depths of 0.2 to 18.4 feet (0.06 to 5.61 meters) and an optimum suitability at depths of 1.1 to 1.4 feet (0.34 to 0.43 meters).
+Spring/fall-run Chinook salmon fry rearing velocity HSC.
+The HSC show that spring/fall-run Chinook salmon fry rearing has a non-zero suitability for velocities of 0 to 3.62 feet/sec and an optimum suitability at a velocity of zero.

 Figure 12.
-Fall/spring-run Chinook salmon fry rearing velocity HSC.
-The HSC show that fall/spring-run Chinook salmon fry rearing has a non-zero suitability for velocities of 0 to 3.62 feet/sec (1.10 meters/sec) and an optimum suitability at a velocity of zero.
+Steelhead/rainbow trout fry rearing depth HSC.
+The HSC show that steelhead/rainbow trout fry rearing has a non-zero suitability for depths of 0.2 to 6.3 feet and an optimum suitability at depths of 1.7 to 1.9 feet.

 Figure 13.
-Steelhead/rainbow trout fry rearing depth HSC.
-The HSC show that steelhead/rainbow trout fry rearing has a non-zero suitability for depths of 0.2 to 6.3 feet (0.06 to 1.92 meters) and an optimum suitability at depths of 1.7 to 1.9 feet (0.52 to 0.58 meters).
+Steelhead/rainbow trout fry rearing velocity HSC.
+The HSC show that steelhead/rainbow trout fry rearing has a non-zero suitability for velocities of 0 to 3.66 feet/sec and an optimum suitability at velocities of 0 to 0.1 feet/sec.

 Figure 14.
-Steelhead/rainbow trout fry rearing velocity HSC.
-The HSC show that steelhead/rainbow trout fry rearing has a non-zero suitability for velocities of 0 to 3.66 feet/sec (0 to 1.12 meters/sec) and an optimum suitability at velocities of 0 to 0.1 feet/sec (0 to 0.03 meters/sec).
+Spring/fall-run Chinook salmon juvenile rearing depth HSC.
+The HSC show that spring/fall-run Chinook salmon juvenile rearing has a non-zero suitability for depths of 0.2 to 11.8 feet and an optimum suitability at depths of 3.4 to 3.5 feet.

 Figure 15.
-Fall/spring-run Chinook salmon juvenile rearing depth HSC.
-The HSC show that fall/spring-run Chinook salmon juvenile rearing has a non-zero suitability for depths of 0.2 to 11.8 feet (0.06 to 3.60 meters) and an optimum suitability at depths of 3.4 to 3.5 feet (1.04 to 1.07 meters).
+Spring/fall-run Chinook salmon and steelhead/rainbow trout juvenile rearing velocity HSC.
+The HSC show that spring/fall-run Chinook salmon and steelhead/rainbow trout juvenile rearing has a non-zero suitability for velocities of 0 to 3.98 feet/sec and an optimum suitability at velocities of 0 to 0.1 feet/sec.

 Figure 16.
-Fall/spring-run Chinook salmon and steelhead/rainbow trout juvenile rearing velocity HSC.
-The HSC show that fall/spring-run Chinook salmon and steelhead/rainbow trout juvenile rearing has a non-zero suitability for velocities of 0 to 3.98 feet/sec (0 to 1.21 meters/sec) and an optimum suitability at velocities of 0 to 0.1 feet/sec (0 to 0.03 meters/sec).

-Figure 17.
 Steelhead/rainbow trout juvenile rearing depth HSC.
-The HSC show that steelhead/rainbow trout juvenile rearing has a non-zero suitability for depths of 0.2 to 15.0 feet (0.06 to 4.57 meters) and an optimum suitability at depths of 2.2 to 2.5 feet (0.67 to 0.76 meters).
+The HSC show that steelhead/rainbow trout juvenile rearing has a non-zero suitability for depths of 0.2 to 15.0 feet and an optimum suitability at depths of 2.2 to 2.5 feet.

-Table 28.
+Table 26.
 Adjacent velocity logistic regression coefficients and R^2 values.
 The R^2 values are McFadden's Rho-squared values.
 The coefficients in this table were determined from Equation 3.

-Species/Life Stage Velocity/Adjacent Velocity Correlation I N R 2 Chinook fry 0.94 -1.119996 0.489388 0.09 Steelhead/rainbow trout fry 0.93 -1.789983 0.537042 0.04 Juvenile salmonids 0.93 -3.084743 0.513841 0.01
+Species/Life Stage Velocity/Adjacent Velocity Correlation I N R Chinook fry 0.94 -1.119996 0.489388 0.09 Steelhead/rainbow trout fry 0.93 -1.789983 0.537042 0.04 Juvenile salmonids 0.93 -3.084743 0.513841 0.01